Two fellowship positions offered at Hurley Medical Center

 Both the Trauma Surgery Fellowship and the Advanced Trauma Surgery Fellowship (also known as the Trauma Research Fellowship) are a collaboration between Hurley Medical Center, Flint, and Michigan State University College of Human Medicine, Department of Surgery, East Lansing.
 The one-year surgical fellowship concentrates on trauma evaluation, surgical care and critical care support for adults and children, while the one-year research fellowship focuses on research and other academic skills, as well as on clinical leadership.

-The Trauma Surgery Fellowship of the MSU-CHM Department of Surgery is designed to train physicians at the post-graduate year 5 level or higher in all phases of the care of the critically ill and injured surgical patient.
+The Trauma Surgery Fellowship of the MSU-CHM Department of Surgery is designed to train surgeons who have completed a surgical residency in all phases of the care of critically ill and injured patients.
 It prepares the Fellow to function with advanced skills suited for either an academic or clinical career.
-Goals are to develop competence in all phases of trauma care and system organization.
-A certificate is awarded at the completion of the year.
+Its curriculum has been developed to produce competent graduates skilled in caring for the injured patient and prepared to play a leadership role in trauma centers and systems.
+A certificate is awarded upon completion of the fellowship.

 The Trauma Research Fellowship of the MSU-CHM Department of Surgery is designed to train those who have completed a residency and/or medical school.
 The goal is to prepare them to become career trauma researchers who are comfortable teaching residents and students as well as initiating research projects and leading clinical improvement efforts.
 It prepares the Fellow to function independently in research, community or interdisciplinary team settings and to represent the institution locally, regionally, nationally or internationally.
 The research fellow has an opportunity to receive a faculty appointment in the MSU-Surgery Department.
 A certificate is awarded at the completion of the year.

 FacilityHurley Medical Center is a Level I Trauma Center, verified by the American College of Surgeons, with dedicated trauma facilities and state-of-the-art technology.
-The 443-bed tertiary care public hospital serves as the primary training site for the Fellowship and is the care referral site for mid- and northeastern Michigan, with a catchment area of more than 1 million people.
+The 443-bed tertiary care public hospital serves as the fellowship's primary training site and is the care-referral site for mid- and northeastern Michigan, with a catchment area of more than 1 million people.

 With such a large geographical region and with access to exclusive diagnostic tools, the Trauma Service caseload is broad and extensive.
 About 20% of the 1700 annual trauma admissions are penetrating injuries, with more than 150 major trauma operations per year.
 Management of blunt trauma and burn care also are part of the caseload.

 The multidisciplinary Trauma Critical Care Service is staffed by board-certified surgical intensivists, who provide supervision and educational opportunities for the Trauma Fellow in this major regional trauma center.
-The Fellow, in turn, is supported by rotating third- and fourth-year surgical residents and a full complement of trauma physician assistants.
+In turn, the Fellow is supported by rotating third- and fourth-year surgical residents and a full complement of trauma physician assistants.
 The Fellow will gain exposure to a variety of disciplines, thanks to:

-- 24-hour coverage: Neurosurgery, Orthopedic, Plastic, Vascular, ENT, Maxillofacial surgery
+- 24-hour coverage: Neurosurgery, Orthopaedic Surgery, Plastic Surgery, Vascular Surgery, ENT, and Maxillofacial Surgery

 - Region's only Pediatric Intensive Care Unit